 by Corey Rosen, Founder, National Center for Employee Ownership

-In previous articles, I have discussed using an Employee Stock Ownership Plan (ESOP) for business transition.
+, I have discussed using an Employee Stock Ownership Plan (ESOP) for business transition.
 These plans have exceptionally strong tax benefits, but they are not right for every company.
 Some employers will want instead to sell to a few select employees.
 There are no tax advantaged ways to do this, and it can be a financial stretch for employees, but many successful transitions have been done this way.

 There are several ways to sell to employees: